{{ section.name }} Support

 While your living conditions are basic, our base is located on a property a few hundred meters from the beach.
 When not working, you can take the opportunity to brush up on your knowledge of the reef and marine species, explore the nearby cities, cenotes, relax with your fellow volunteers or just take in the stunning sunsets that have to be seen to be believed.

-Project Details
+Project Activities

 How This Project Makes a Difference